 Prévost, who designed two previous homes for the couple, considered furniture plans and color schemes early on.
 “They wanted something bright, fresh and elegant—but not ostentatious,” she says.
 “They want to come home to a very Zen space, but one that doesn’t take itself too seriously.”

 As the wife recalls, the palette arose during a discussion about the “beachy” resort concept.
 “One of my favorite colors is aqua,” she reflects.
 This sparked an overall scheme of tranquil blues, crisp white and subtle silver—along with glass accents—a palette that evokes glints of sunlight sparkling on azure shores.
 (One exception is the husband’s top-floor study—decked out in dark woods and clubby leather.)

 Prévost blended streamlined, modern furniture with unique lighting and bold art in every space.
 “It’s important to mix materials and textures, especially when we stick to a theme of color,” she explains.
 In the dining room, a custom walnut table is an organic oasis in a sea of blue.
 The living room’s pale yellow palette offers the perfect counterweight.
-Christian Liaigre sofas upholstered in leather and linen speak more to comfort than formality.
+Christian Liaigre sofas upholstered in leather and linen speak more to comfort than a formality.
 Translucent sheers, she adds, “have a nice little shimmer.”